 With two full length solo albums “Back on the Street” and “The Windows,” one EP “Four Now” and his latest single "Shapes of Things" under his belt he has built a group of ardent fans and supporters not only in his hometown but globally by way of internet music venues and radio stations cementing his place as a respected songwriter, story teller, and performer.

 The music is written, recorded, mixed, and mastered in most cases, in-house! (aka.
 Studio 69).
-And is being released one song per month through the patreon inner circle and an EP every few months with a "name YOUR price" approach.
+And is released one song per month through the patreon inner circle then an EP every few months publicly with a "name YOUR price" approach.

 With eclectic musical tastes and a strong rock foundation in both Mike and Rude, you never know what to expect, other than it is different every time!
 However, do look for, haunting melodies, well-grooved rhythms, and delicious guitar phrasing.